-- Recognise concerns that a child or adult is being harmed or might be at risk of harm. - Respond appropriately to a child or adult who is telling you what is happening to them. - Refer the concerns, if appropriate, to children's or adult social care2 or the police. - Record the concerns appropriately and any subsequent action taken; ensure there is no delay in passing on concerns.
+- Recognise concerns that a child or adult is being harmed or might be at risk of harm. - Respond appropriately to a child or adult who is telling you what is happening to them. - Refer the concerns, if appropriate, to children or adult social care or the police. - Record the concerns appropriately and any subsequent action taken; ensure there is no delay in passing on concerns.
 Timescales are in place to ensure that matters are resolved in a timely way but these are the maximum allowed and nothing should prevent a more speedy response if this is required. - Resolution and escalation The National House Project have a responsibility to ensure that it follows up referrals made and take further action if it considers appropriate protective action has not been taken.

-A concern about the safety of a child or adult might arise as a result of:
+A concern about the safety of a child, young person or adult might arise as a result of:

-- A child or adult says that s/he is being abused or telling you about an experience or event that has happened to them that you think would be harmful (this is sometimes referred to as a 'disclosure' not to be confused with a criminal records disclosure done by the Disclosure and Barring Service). - Signs or indicators of abuse or neglect. - Somebody says either face to face or by any other means of communication, that a child or adult is being harmed or is at risk of harm. - The behaviour of an adult towards a child gives cause for concern or vice versa. - A child or adult tells about an experience of abuse in their past this may be referred to as 'historical or non-recent abuse'.
+- A child or adult saying that s/he is being abused or telling you about an experience or event that has happened to them that you think would be harmful (this is sometimes referred to as a 'disclosure' - not to be confused with a criminal records disclosure done by the Disclosure and Barring Service).
+This may be a current concern or an historical concern. - Signs or indicators of abuse or neglect. - Somebody saying either face to face or by any other means of communication, that a child or adult is being harmed or is at risk of harm. - The behaviour of an adult towards a child gives cause for concern or vice versa.

-5.2 Responding to a child or adult protection emergency.
+5.2 Responding to a child or adult protection (emergency).

-In an emergency situation where a child or adult has been seriously hurt or is in imminent danger of being harmed, staff/volunteers/trustees/ consultants must:
+In an emergency situation where a child or adult has been seriously hurt is at imminent risk of harm, staff/volunteers/trustees/ consultants must:

-- Ring 999 and ask for the emergency service required police and/or ambulance. - Inform the Director immediately after taking this action. - If the Director is not present then inform the CEO. - Complete the Safeguarding incident report form see Appendix 7. - Seek support from the Director or CEO if required.
+- Ring 999 and ask for the emergency service required police and/or ambulance. - Inform the Director immediately after taking this action. - If the Director is not present then inform the CEO. - Complete the Safeguarding incident report form see Appendix 6. - Seek support from the Director or CEO if required.